COVID-19 & Social Security Disability Questions in Michigan

 The disability lawyers at the Levine Benjamin Law Firm are here with answers and support.

-We’ve been helping people get through tough times in their lives—in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan—since 1964.
+We’ve been helping people get through tough times in their lives—in Toledo, Traverse City and across Michigan and Ohio—since 1964.

 The COVID-19 crisis is no different.